mentalmove/Quicksort/README.md

 Since visualisation was not intended here, the code is fully commented.
 *raw_algorithm.js* ends with three examples:
 Ascending numeric sort, descending numeric sort and ascending word-based alphabetic sort.

+## How it works

+Basic idea is to divide the collection into two halves of (hopefully almost) equal size where all values in one half are correctly put left of a given threshold and all values in the other half are correctly put right of this threshold (values equal to the threshold may appear everywhere), then to repeat the procedure with each half until all sections contain only one element.
+To do so, an element (the so-called pivot) is chosen to contain the threshold.
+This is the weak point of quicksort: Ideally, the threshold is the collection's median, but the median can't be found efficiently without the collection being sorted;
+fortunately, when sorting larger collections, the probability to be close to the median is relatively high.
+Two pointers are set on the first and the last element; these must walk towards each other as long as the sort condition is satisfied - in other words: When they stop, it is known that the corresponding values are either wrong and must be exchanged either at least can be exchanged without doing harm.
+This is to be repeated until the pointers meet.
+After that, the section from left pointer to last element and the remaining section are treated seperately the same way: this will always result into a completely sorted collection.

+In theory, every element could serve as pivot; it is recommendable to use the middle element
+- to avoid confusion with sort conditions and
+- to simplify the process for already sorted as well as reverse-sorted collections.

+In the (astronomically unlikely) worst case the necessary steps are proportional to _n<sup>2</sup>_ steps,
+in the best case proportional to _n * log<sub>2</sub>(n)_ steps where _n_ is the amount of elements.

 ## Example